 Since that happened, the boy’s efforts to conceal the machine came to the attention of an overly ambition government official, and it was clear the robot was not safe unless it stayed out of sight—not a simple thing for a 50-foot tall machine.
 [MIDPOINT]

 As a result of that, the boy led the robot to a junkyard where they played a game of space ranger versus evil Atomo.
 At the sight of the boy’s drawn ray gun, the robot reacted to its defensive programming as a powerful weapon, almost killing the boy.
-[THRUST INTO 3]
+[PLUNGE INTO 3]

 Until finally, the robot faced the threat of annihilation from the military.
 It defended itself by turning into an advanced weapon.
 When forced to choose between its programming (its nature) or change (what it can become), it sacrificed itself to save the boy.
 [CLIMAX]